A Population Pyramid chart is a specific chart that helps us to present and analyze the population of both genders using age groups.

 Simple Steps to Create a Population Pyramid Chart using Bar Chart

 Before we create this chart we need to prepare data.
-A table with the total population, female population in negative values and male population in positive values.
+A table with the total population, the female population in negative values, and male population in positive values.

-Note: Column for total population is not compulsory but make sure to have female population in negative.
+Note: Column for the total population is not compulsory but make sure to have a female population in negative.